MicrosoftLearning/mslearn-postgresql/Instructions/Labs/11-exercise-postgresql-online-migration.md

 ### Prerequisites

-[!NOTE]
-> Before starting this exercise you will need to have completed the previous exercise to have the source and target databases in place to configure logical replication as this exercise builds on the activity in that one.
+> **Note**: Before starting this exercise you will need to have completed the previous exercise to have the source and target databases in place to configure logical replication as this exercise builds on the activity in that one.

 ## Create Publication - Source Server